zhafen/press-dash/README.md

 ### 2. Update the data

-Using your own data is as simple as updating or replacing the files in `./data/input`.
+Using your own data is as simple as updating or replacing the files in `./data/input`:
-The `press_office.xlsx` file contains information from the press office, likely manually entered.
+* `News_Report*.csv`: contains data downloaded from the CIERA website.
-The `News_Report*.csv` file contains data downloaded from the CIERA website.
+* `press_office.xlsx`: contains information from the press office, likely manually entered.

 > :warning: Ensure you do not have multiple `News_Report*.csv` or `press_office.xlsx` files in `./data/input` or a random one will be selected for analysis.